eldur/jwbf/README.md

 The Java Wiki Bot Framework is a library to maintain and collect up-to-date data from [MediaWiki-based wikis](http://www.mediawiki.org) such as Wikipedia.

-## Design goals
-* Incomplete by definition (a framework, not a bot or API client)
-* Handles basic tasks: login, cookies, encoding, token management, edit, query, ...
-* Unit- and integration-tested
-* No checked exceptions
-* Immutable types
-* Fluent interfaces
-* Replaces XML with JSON
-* Ready for Java 8
+It has packages to handle basic tasks (login, cookies, encoding, token management, edits, and queries) so that you can write your wiki bot without being a MediaWiki API expert.

 ## Developer resources
 * Repositories